Steps to Effective Project Cost Management

 Definition

-Cost management is a process that involves evaluating, budget and control project costs.
+Cost management is a process of evaluating, budgeting, and controlling the costs of a project.

-Implementing effective management is essential, as it enables us to establish the budget we need to respect to ensure the success of the project.
+Implementing effective management is essential because it allows you to establish the budget to be respected for the success of the project.

 Cost management must be planned from the outset start and monitored at everystage of its development.